 Trekking is typically an enriching experience and a lifelong experience.
 Although trekking is not risky, it is always important to keep in mind about health and safety precautions.
 Whether you’re going for Nepal’s Everest Base Camp, Peru’s Inca Trail or Kilimanjaro.
-It’s really necessary to be cautious about the safety and possible accident.
+It’s really necessary to be cautious about safety and possible accidents.
 So, we recommend you to always prepare yourself as much as you can before going on a trek.
 So, we have enlisted a few tricks and tip that can be a great help while preparing for a trip or a long journey.

 Things to Keep in Mind Before Trekking